Get into the festive spirit and get hyggeligt at Tivoli gardens this Christmas.

-After being forced to close nine days into the Christmas season in 2020, Tivoli gardens is back to fill the festive season with joy and light.
+Once again, Copenhagen’s Tivoli gardens is filling the festive season with joy and light.
 And we mean, lots of light.

-Set in the heart of the city, Copenhagen’s amusement park first opened in 1843 and is now Europe’s fifth most visited amusement park (Disneyland Paris takes the top spot).
+Set in the heart of Denmark's capital, the pleasure garden first opened in 1843 and is now Europe’s fifth most visited amusement park (Disneyland Paris takes the top spot).

 “From the beginning, it was about entertainment and people enjoying themselves with the culture, amusements and festivities.
-And that's what we are today also, 178 years later," says Park Director, Kasper Schumacher.
+And that's what we are today also," says Park Director, Kasper Schumacher.

 Tivoli’s Christmas celebrations started back in 1994 with a few market stalls.
 And by 1997 it had become the showstopper we know today, with more festive spirit added every year.